 Pro Tips For The Best Chicken Enchilada

 • Use fresh chicken if possible.
-Rotisserie is convenient, but poached or roasted chicken will give you more control over salt and moisture.
+Rotisserie chicken is convenient, but poaching or roasting your own lets you control the salt and moisture, resulting in a juicier, more flavorful filling.

 • Store leftovers smart.
-These keep in the fridge for 3–4 days or freeze well for up to 2 months.
-Reheat in the oven or microwave.
+These enchiladas keep well in the fridge for 3–4 days or freeze for up to 2 months.
+Reheat gently in the oven or microwave to enjoy them again without losing flavor or texture.

 Frequently Asked Questions